Frequently Asked Questions

 - State legislation requires private swimming pool enclosures to be inspected once every four years.

 - The Town has an ongoing inspection and advisory program to ensure all pool security complies with the requirements of the Local Government Act 1995.
-The fee is split over four years and is $52.25 (inc GST) for the 2013/2014 rating period.

 - It is your responsibility to advise the Town if the pool has been removed from your property.